In This Article

-However, if you have severe stomach pains, dark or bloody stools, or if you have vomit that looks like coffee grounds — you must seek medical help immediately.
+However, if you have severe stomach pains, dark or bloody stools, or vomit that looks like coffee grounds, you must seek medical help immediately.

 The signs of an H. pylori infection may be similar to other health problems.
 The doctor might perform a physical exam and check your medical history to confirm your diagnosis.